-ACTION 3.01 The workforce uses the s The workforce uses the safety and quality systems from the Clinical Governance Standard when: a.
+The workforce uses the safety and quality systems from the Clinical Governance Standard when: a.
 Implementing policies and procedures for infection prevention and control b.
-Identifying and control b.
 Identifying and managing risks associated with infections c.
 Implementing policies and procedures for antimicrobial stewardship d.
-Identifying and managing antimicrobial stewardshi p risks Comments Comments Assessors reviewed infection control documents which were consistent with the safety and quality systems from the Clinical Governance Standard.
+Identifying and managing antimicrobial stewardship risks

+Assessors reviewed infection control documents which were consistent with the safety and quality systems from the Clinical Governance Standard.
 These principles underpin the implementation of policies and procedures, risk management and determining training requirements for preventing and controlling healthcare associated infections, and antimicrobial stewardship.
-Staff were able to describe how they operationalise infection control related policies and procedures; how associated risks are managed and describe the training provided regarding antimicrobial stewardship and preventing and controlling healthcare-associated infections.
-HAI rates are reported as low.
-The Infection Control and Management policies have been updated to incorporate the requirements of the 2021 edition of the Preventing and Controlling Infection Standard.
-A COVID-19-Safe plan and associated risk reduction strategies were observed to be in place and were escalated in accordance with community prevalence and Queensland Health requirements.
-PPH is compliant with Advisory AS20/02.
-Rating Applicable HSF IDs Met All
+Staff were able to describe how they operationalise infection control related policies and procedures, how associated risks are managed and describe the training provided regarding antimicrobial stewardship and preventing and controlling healthcare-associated infections.
+The Infection Control working party comprises of a good cross section of staff who provide leadership within their local clinical areas.

 The health service organisation: a.
 Establishes multidisciplinary teams to identify and manage risks associated with infections using the hierarchy of controls in conjunction with infection prevention and control systems b.
 Identifies requirements for, and provides the workforce with, access to training to prevent and control infections c.
 Has processes to ensure that the workforce has the capacity, skills and access to equipment to implement systems to prevent and control infections d.
 Establishes multidisciplinary teams, or processes, to promote effective antimicrobial stewardship e.
 Identifies requirements for, and provides access to, training to support the workforce to conduct antimicrobial stewardship activities f.
-Has processes to ensure that the capacity and skills to implement antimicrobial stewardship g.
+Has processes to ensure that the workforce has the capacity and skills to implement antimicrobial stewardship g.
 Plans for public health and pandemic risks